A Comprehensive List of Hindu Gods and Goddesses

 Lord Rama

 Lord Rama was the seventh incarnation of Narayana.
 He was the prince of Ayodhya who later became a king.
-He killed the demon king Ravana who abducted his wife Sita and freed many human beings captive.
+He killed the demon king Ravana, who abducted his wife Sita and freed many human beings from captivity.
 It took place in the Treta Yuga.

 8. Lord Hanuman: